dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

         ```
         ./manage.py elastic_sync_multiplexed set_replicas <index_cname>
         ```
-    6. At this step we should have a secondary index for `<index_cname>` which has same data as of primary index.
+    6. At this step we should have a secondary index for `<index_cname>` which has the same data as the primary index.
 On index `<index_cname>` writes will continue to happen to both primary and secondary indices simultaneously.
-Reads would still happening from the primary index.
+Reads will still hit the primary index.

-    7. To switch the reads from primary index to the new secondary index, we need to swap the index.
+    7. To switch the reads from the primary index to the new secondary index, we need to swap the index.
     To swap the index we need to follow the following steps:

         1. Stop the pillows